Synthetixio/governance-participation-snapshot/README.md

-# JS Template
+# Merkle Tree Retroactive Rewards

-Start a new project using me as a template!
+A repo containing the tools needed for running a retroactive Merkle Tree claim program.

-Run `npm init` to name and configure.
+snapshot/ - contains the script to fetch data using events merkle-tree/ - contains the tools needed to create a Merkle Tree and the contract to host it